Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and open questions on them (with appendix: full list of pictures and Python code): Numerical simulation results

-where we write $G(t)$ instead of $C(t)$ in order to show that $C(t)$ is a general abstract Chernoff function for some operator $L$, meanwhile $G(t)$ is this particular above-given Chernoff function for operator $d^2/dx^2$.
-It was proved in \cite{R4} that $G(t)$ is first order Chernoff-tangent to $d^2/dx^2$.
+where we write $G(t)$ instead of $C(t)$ to show that $C(t)$ is a general abstract Chernoff function for some operator $L$, while $G(t)$ is this particular Chernoff function given above for operator $d^2/dx^2$.
+In \cite{R4} it was proved that $G(t)$ is the first-order Chernoff tangent to $d^2/dx^2$.

-A.Vedenin (see \cite{VVGKR}) proposed another Chernoff function for operator $L$ considered in \cite{R4}, and the constant coefficient particular case of this operator is $d^2/dx^2$.
+A.Vedenin (see \cite{Vedenin2020, Vedenin2022}) proposed another Chernoff function for the operator $L$ considered in \cite{R4}, and the particular case of constant coefficient of this operator is $d^2/dx^2$.
 The particular case of the Chernoff function obtained by A.Vedenin reads as

-and it was proved by A.Vedenin that $S(t)$ is second order Chernoff-tangent to $d^2/dx^2$.
+and it was proved by A.Vedenin that $S(t)$ is second order Chernoff tangent to $d^2/dx^2$.

-In the paper we study how $\sup_{x\in\mathbb{R}}|u(t,x)-u_n(t,x)|$ depends on $n$ while $t=1/2$ is fixed and $u_n(t,x)$ is given by
+In the paper, we study how $\sup_{x\in\mathbb{R}}|u(t,x)-u_n(t,x)|$ depends on $n$ while $t=1/2$ is fixed and $u_n(t,x)$ is given by

 where $C\in\{G,S\}$, $C(t/n)$ is obtained by substitution of $t$ by $t/n$ in the formula that defines $C(t)$, and $C(t/n)^n=C(t/n)C(t/n)\dots C(t/n)$ is a composition of $n$ copies of linear bounded operator $C(t/n)$.
 We consider several initial conditions $u_0$ that are all H\"older continuous (hence all belong to the $UC_b(\mathbb{R})$ space) but have different H\"older exponents.
 Then we remark how the rate of tending of $\sup_{x\in\mathbb{R}}|u(t,x)-u_n(t,x)|$ to zero depends on these H\"older exponents and the order of Chernoff tangency (which is 1 for $G(t)$, and 2 for $S(t)$).